DEFRA/dst-guides/services/pafs/README.md

 The service is made up of a external facing Rails web app, and an internal facing Rails web app.
 Common functionality is maintained in an engine mounted by both web apps.

 The data is maintained in PostgreSQL.
 It uses [Sendgrid](https://sendgrid.com/) to send emails and does **not** currently feature an address lookup (hence no integration to OS Places).
+However it does integrate with [Postcode.io](http://api.postcodes.io/) to obtain postcode and constituency info from the National Grid Reference (NGR) users are required to enter.

 ## Repositories